-- a) Create and present a written work plan specific to apportioned tasks and obtain evidence that the work plan is understood by all participants; or - b) Verify that individuals have demonstrated, within the last 2 years, appropriate training and skills specific to detector placement and retrieval, such as completion of an approved NRPP or NRSB training class, or state licensure or certification program, where applicable.
+a) Create and present a written work plan specific to apportioned tasks and obtain evidence that the work plan is understood by all participants.

+Note-Section CG-4 in the attached Companion Guidance provides guidance for work plan training; or b) Verify that individuals have demonstrated, within the last 2 years, appropriate training and skills specific to detector placement and retrieval, such as completion of a training class approved by a national program that is compliant with requirements in Appendix D or state licensure or certification program where applicable.